NFL Rumors: Julian Edelman Expected To Play In Week 4 Matchup Against Buffalo Bills

 — Michael Giardi (@MikeGiardi) September 22, 2019

 If Julian Edelman is able to play on Sunday, it could be a major boost to an offense that has suffered some unexpected setbacks.
-The Patriots released All Pro Antonio Brown on Friday before last week’s game, and the team this week placed fullback James Develin on injured reserve.
+The Patriots released All-Pro Antonio Brown on the Friday before last week’s game, and the team this week placed fullback James Develin on injured reserve.

 Quarterback Tom Brady was also limited in practice both this week and the previous week, but he was not listed on the team’s midweek injury report and was not considered in danger of missing either games.